juju/juju-gui/docs/process.rst

   the same or greater as the most recent developer release, and the revno should be greater.
 - Run the tests and verify they pass: ``make test``.
-- Create the tarball: ``make tarball``.
+- Create the tarball: ``make distfile``.
 It will end by reporting the name of the tarball it made.
 - In an empty temporary directory somewhere else on your system, expand the
   tarball: ``tar xvzf PATH_TO_TARBALL``